ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 ##Controlling the LED

 So far, the ``ledState`` characteristic within the service had no binding to a physical LED.
-The user may be able to write to this characteristic from a phone app, but it would not actuate anything in the application.
+If a user wrote to this characteristic from a phone app, it would not actuate anything in the application.

 We can introduce a real LED with the following: